Monthly YAC Meeting

 • Look at data - both quantitative and qualitative

-• Look at intervening variables
+• Look at intervening variables (ask, why is this happening here?)

 Capacity Building